IBM/transition-amr-parser/README.md

 | AMR3-joint-ontowiki-seed43            | amr3joint_ontowiki2_g2g-structured-bart-large-seed43.zip      |
 | AMR3-joint-ontowiki-seed44            | amr3joint_ontowiki2_g2g-structured-bart-large-seed44.zip      |

-## Future Releases
+### Future Releases
-The current release only supports a model inference using python script; We will add training and evaluation script in future versions; interested users may refer to this repo for training and evaluation: [here](https://github.com/IBM/transition-amr-parser)
+The current release only supports model inference using python script; We will add training and evaluation script in future versions; interested users may refer to this repo for training and evaluation: [here](https://github.com/IBM/transition-amr-parser)

-Additionally, Linux and py3.8 are required environment now; future releases will also support MacOS and higher versions of python.
+Additionally, Linux operating system and Python 3.8 are required environment now; future releases will also support MacOS and higher versions of python.

+Current and past releases:
+v1.0.0 correspond to v0.5.2 in [here](https://github.com/IBM/transition-amr-parser).

 ### Structured-BART